This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Some children with cerebral palsy have severe speech problems which makes it extremely difficult, and even impossible to communicate orally.
+Some kids living with cerebral palsy have severe speech problems, making it extremely difficult and sometimes even impossible to communicate orally.
 Augmentative and alternative communication (AAC) can help these children express themselves and connect with family, caregivers, and others.

-Augmentative and alternative communication (AAC) is any type of communication except for oral speech.
-It can include anything that helps children with cerebral palsy communicate and express themselves.
-For instance, hand gestures, pictures, facial expressions, sending an email, and writing something would all be be considered forms of ACC.
+Augmentative and alternative communication (AAC) is any type of communication aside from oral speech.
+It can include anything that helps children express themselves.
+For instance, hand gestures, pictures, facial expressions, and writing a note or typing an email would all be considered forms of AAC.

-There are two types of ACC, including aided AAC and unaided AAC.
-Unaided AAC is any form of non-oral communication that doesn’t involve any kind of technology or equipment (waving, using sign language, making faces, etc.)
+There are two types of AAC, including aided AAC and unaided AAC.
+Unaided AAC is any form of non-oral communication that doesn’t involve technology or equipment (waving, using sign language, making faces, etc.)

-Aided ACC continues to evolve, and with constantly-changing technology, parents have many more options with communicating with their children than ever before.
+Aided AAC continues to evolve, and with constantly-changing technology, children with disabilities have many more options to communicate than ever before.
 Some examples of aided AAC include:

 - Communication boards